priyankaparadkarr/priyanka-ai-security-portfolio/README.md

 ## About This Portfolio
 This repository showcases my projects in AI security, cybersecurity and AI Governance.
-This includes my work in penetration testing, adversarial AI testing, risk analysis, and research in AI governance and policy
+This includes my work in penetration testing, adversarial AI testing, risk analysis, and research in AI governance and policy.

 ## Featured Projects